blobotic/notes_public/european_history/7_revolutions_and_isms.md

 People are habitually conservative
 - the shifting to the modern machine of production requires a certain mobility of people and of wealth
 	- Soviet Union: mobility produced by state planning
-	- England: consequence of a long historical develpment
+	- England: consequence of a long historical development

 ## The Agricultural Revolution in Britain